Dumh1233/rh-sso-vertx-demo/README.md

 The Bookstore application is deployed from a custom container image build using the Dockerfile.

+If you wish to change parameters or such in the Bookstore application (inside myproject folder), after the changes you'll need to run ```jar -cvf myproject.war *``` to override the current myproject.war file

 Before you build the Dockerfile you'll need to create a crt using the following command:

 ```